deepgram/web-next/content/blog/posts/introducing-topic-detection-feature/index.md

 ---
-title: Introducing Topic Detection feature
+title: Introducing Topic Detection Feature
 description: Automate workflow, enhance recommendations and search capabilities, and organize customers’ conversations by identifying and extracting key topics from your audio data using Deepgram’s Topic Detection API.